 - The Suffolk Coastal Final Draft Local Plan (Appendices A and B) is a comprehensive Local Plan for the District for the period 2018 to 2036.
 It includes a vision, spatial strategy, district wide policies and area specific strategies including site allocations.
 On adoption, all the existing Local Plan documents, including the remaining 'saved' policies from the 2001 Local Plan will be superseded. - 2.
 The review of the Suffolk Coastal Local Plan has been overseen by the Cabinet appointed Local Plan Working Group, chaired by the Cabinet Member for Planning.
 Progress on the Local Plan is broadly in accordance with the Council's timetable published in October 2015.
-Following two rounds of consultation and engagement the Local Plan has now reached the Final Draft stage. - The Constitution requires that the Cabinet Member's 'proposals' are considered by the Scrutiny Committee and Cabinet prior to Full Council.
-The Scrutiny Committee are required to make recommendations to Cabinet and Cabinet to Full Council.
-The Scrutiny Committee are being asked to consider the preparation process and the consequential Final Draft Local Plan proposals. - 4.
+Following two rounds of consultation and engagement the Local Plan has now reached the Final Draft stage. - 3.
+The Constitution requires that the Cabinet Member's 'proposals' are considered by the Scrutiny Committee and Cabinet prior to Full Council.
+The Scrutiny Committee considered and endorsed the process and 'proposals' on 27 November 2018 and agreed to recommend to Cabinet that the Final Draft Local Plan progress to Full Council for approval.
+Cabinet is due to meet on Wednesday 2 January, so a verbal report from that meeting will be provided to Council. - 4.
 Subject to the Final Draft Local Plan being agreed at Full Council, for publication to receive representations in relation to soundness and subsequent submission for independent Examination by the Planning Inspectorate, it is anticipated that the Plan will be adopted by the end of 2019.

-Is the report Open or Exempt?
+ls the report Open or Exempt?
 Open Wards Affected: All